Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

-Figure~\ref{fig:HH_limits_resonant} shows the observed and expected limits on the resonant \HH production cross section as a function of $m_{\X}$ for a spin-0 or spin-2 particle \X decaying to \HH.
-The mass points probed are listed in the fourth paragraph of Section~\ref{sec:datasets}.
-The limits are expected to become more stringent as $m_{\X}$ increases, as the acceptance for the \HH signal increases and the signal can be more easily distinguished from backgrounds.
-The observed (expected) 95\% \CL upper limits on the resonant \HH production cross section range from 0.18 to 0.90 (0.08 to 1.06)\pb, depending on the mass and spin.
-Compared to existing combinations of CMS and ATLAS results~\cite{Sirunyan:2018ayu,2020135103}, this analysis has superior sensitivity at very low masses (close to 250\GeV), owing to the efficient reconstruction and identification of low-\pt leptons in the CMS detector.
-The recent ATLAS search in the $\Pbottom\Pbottom\PGg\PGg$ final state achieves somewhat lower limits all the way down to 250\GeV~\cite{ATLAS-HDBS-2018-34}.
 For $m_{\X} \gtrsim 600$\GeV, the observed limit is less stringent than the expected limit, due to a small excess of events in the data that is concentrated near $m_{\X} = 750$\GeV in the \twoLeptonssZeroTau and \threeLeptonZeroTau categories.
 The distributions in the output of the BDT classifier targeting resonances with spin 2 and mass 750\GeV in the \twoLeptonssZeroTau and \threeLeptonZeroTau categories are shown in Fig.~\ref{fig:HH_BDT_resonant}.
 A small excess of events can be seen in the rightmost bin of both distributions.
-In the \twoLeptonssZeroTau (\threeLeptonZeroTau) category, 42 (17) events are observed in this bin in the data, while $27.3 \pm 2.9$ ($8.0 \pm 1.0$) are expected from background processes, amounting to a local significance of about 2.1 (2.1) standard deviations.
+In the \twoLeptonssZeroTau (\threeLeptonZeroTau) category, 42 (17) events are observed in this bin in the data, while $27.3 \pm 2.8\,$(stat.)$\,\pm 0.7\,$(syst.) ($8.0 \pm 0.8\,$(stat.)$\,\pm 0.5\,$(syst.)) are expected from background processes, amounting to a local significance of about 2.1 (2.1) standard deviations.
 The excess affects the observed limits in a broad mass range from 600 to 1000\GeV.
+No measurement is made for masses above 1000\GeV, as limits on \HH decays producing at least one bottom quark pair are much more stringent in this phase space~\cite{ATLAS:2022hwc,CMS:2021roc}.
 The presence of multiple neutrinos in \HH signal events in these categories, coming from \PW boson or \Pgt lepton decays, limits the experimental resolution on $m_{\X}$ and causes the BDT classifier output distributions to be highly correlated for resonances of similar mass.
 No significant excess is observed in any of the other five search categories.
-Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.
+The significance for the combination of all seven search categories at 750\GeV amounts to 1.9 standard deviations, without accounting for the ``look elsewhere effect''~\cite{Gross:2010qma}.